 C7.
 Fore and mid femora of both sexes yellow.
 Face bare → various rare species

 C7'.
-All femora of male dark, of female yellow or dark.
+Almost all femora of male dark (flavipes has yellow femora), of female yellow or dark.
 Face bare or with long, white hairs → C8

 C8.
 Tibiae yellow, hind tibia usually darkened near tip.
 M1 gradually curved, making approximately right angle with base of M. Face usually with pale hair.
 Male mid basitarsus usually with conspicuous curved bristles.
 Mid tibia of female with strong bristle near one third length. → C. caudatus group (s.l.)